 An application for building permit, whether it be a commercial building, dwelling, roof, furnace, demolition or other, must be accompanied by:

-NO pencil allowed when preparing drawings and filling out forms
+Please - No pencil when preparing drawings and filling out forms

 - Building Permit Application Form - 1 original & 2 copies